-In March 2017, the UK and US governments announced new restrictions on carrying electronic devices for passengers travelling from or through Jordan to the UK and the US.
-See the
+In March 2017, the UK government announced new restrictions on carrying electronic devices for passengers travelling from or through Jordan to the UK.
+See

 Israel, the Gaza Strip and the West Bank.

-The border crossings between Jordan and Syria, and Jordan and Iraq are currently closed.
+The border crossings between Jordan and Syria are currently closed.
+The border crossings between Jordan and Iraq while open, are tightly controlled.